openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakebodywithqueryparams.md

 public class Fakebodywithqueryparams extends extends ApiClient implements [FakebodywithqueryparamsPut.PutOperation](../../paths/fakebodywithqueryparams/FakebodywithqueryparamsPut.md#putoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/body-with-query-params"

 ## Method Summary
 | Modifier and Type | Method and Description |